For Your Safety; Know Before You Go:

 Lake Atwood at The Hollows

 Launch a canoe, kayak or electric motorized boat on the 22 acre Lake Atwood located within The Hollows Conservation Area.
 A boat launch is available.
 Take a leisurely paddle or venture off on the crystal clear waters to go fishing.
+(Note: Paddleboards are prohibitted on all lakes at The Hollows.)

 Water Usage Stamps: Canoers, Kayakers and paddle boats in Illinois are now required to purchase an IDNR Water Usage Stamp.
 Water Usage Stamps are mandatory, except for those watercraft on which existing registration has not yet expired.
 Stamps are available from DNR Direct license and permit vendors.
 For more information visit IDNR's boating information.